ministryofjustice/security-guidance/docs/public-key-infrastructure-policy.md

 11. The CSR/CRR form shall have fields for all mandatory information and attachment of a public key in PKCS\#10 format.

 12. The CSR/CRR shall be approved by one person \(e.g. ComSO\) and actioned by another \(e.g. Crypto Custodian\), except in cases where this process is automated.
-For automated process, e.g. automated generation of device certificates for EUCS client devices, the MoJ Crypto Custodian and ComSo must approve the automation process.
+For automated process, e.g. automated generation of device certificates for EUCS client devices, the Crypto Custodian and ComSo must approve the automation process.

 13. The CA shall distribute certificates in PKCS \#7 format to the requestor and VA as appropriate.